kphan20/Fire-Emblem-Map-Maker/README.md

 - Keeping a hotbar to easily select tiles
 - Submitting a completed map for storage in a MongoDB database

-I would like to support more tilesets and design a better appearance.
+Moving forward, I would like to work on the following features:

+- A hub for viewing other created maps
+- Storing maps in progress
+- Optimizing performance through React docs recommendations (ie using useMemo to mitigate expensive rerenders)
+- Look to reorganize the code into more manageable chunks
+- Finding a way to host the project (preferably github pages)
+- Experimenting with the theme of the website